-We are pleased to report excellent progress in 2022 on our 2025 Sustainability & Social Impact Strategy.
-Our continued commitment to building environmental and social consciousness into every decision earned us recognition in 2022 on the Dow Jones Sustainability Indices for the sixth consecutive year and as a U.S. EPA ENERGY STAR® Partner of the Year for the 12th consecutive year.
-We were also named to both the CDP Water A List and CDP Climate A List.
+We are pleased to report excellent progress in 2023 on our 2025 Sustainability & Social Impact Strategy.
+Our continued commitment to building environmental and social consciousness into every decision earned us recognition in 2023 as a U.S. EPA ENERGY STAR[®] Partner of the Year for the 13th consecutive year.
+We also received a Leadership score of A- on both the CDP's Water Security List and Climate Change List and, in 2024, were recognized as one of the World's Most Ethical Companies by Ethisphere for the 14th consecutive year.
 In addition to the highlights below, more about our 2025 Sustainability & Social Impact Strategy progress is available in the Sustainability section of our website at www.colgatepalmolive.com/sustainability.